Sunday, May 8, 2016

 The Tressel is now a walking trail.

-My grandsons and I walked to the end of the Tressel and back.
+My grandsons and I walked to the end of the trestle and back.

-The Gate is lock where once trains traveled across the Tennessee River
+The Gate is locked where once trains traveled across the Tennessee River

 We walked to the car and crossed the Singing River Bridge back to Lauderdale County.

-We stopped at Singing River Park that was filled with blooming dogwoods.
+We stopped at Singing River Park, which was filled with blooming dogwoods.

-This park has newly built restroom opened to the public except for the winter months when they are locked.
+This park features a newly built restroom that is open to the public, except during winter months when it is locked.

 Sun Dial

-At the bottom of the park is around the concrete slab, almost like a sundial, where you can set and watch the barges go up and down the river.
+At the bottom of the park is a concrete slab, almost like a sundial, where you can set and watch the barges go up and down the river.

 My grandsons and I walked down the many steps to the banks of the Tennessee River.
 It is also handicap accessible.